What the Press is Saying About Willy Porter

 Willy Porter – Current Bio

-Searching for the shaman that lives inside the guitar has led Willy Porter on a musical and personal odyssey spanning over two decades, 10 albums, and multiple continents.
-His journey remains defined by an independent drive to evolve as a musician and human, affording him the freedom to create the next song on his own terms.
-Equally accomplished as a guitarist, singer, and songwriter, Porter’s songs weave a universal perspective about the questions, struggles, and triumphs of human existence.
-His live shows are guitar-driven events–equal parts grit, soul, and muscle–that are electrifying, dynamic, and wholly original in the way that Porter’s voice blends and fuses with his virtuoso fret work.
+Willy Porter continues on a musical and personal odyssey spanning over two decades, 11 albums, and multiple continents.
+His journey has been defined by an inquisitive love for humanity and the language that describes what we all hold to be true.
+Porter’s songs weave a universal perspective about the questions, struggles, and triumphs of human existence.
+His live shows are guitar-driven grit, soul, silence and muscle– at times electrifying, dynamic, and unique in the way that Porter’s voice blends and fuses with his fret work.

 A largely self-taught musician, Porter began treating audiences to his brand of guitar playing and wry storytelling in the late ‘80’s while living in Madison, Wisconsin.
 In 1990, he released his first full-length independent album, The Trees Have Soul, and the touring life has flowed steadily ever since.
 Porter has literally logged millions of miles across America, Canada, the UK, and Europe, touring solo, as well as with various incarnations of the Willy Porter Band and in support of artists like Tori Amos, Paul Simon, Jethro Tull, Sting, and Jeff Beck.